SunderlandAJ-1130/sunderlandaj-1130.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Jie Zeng, and I am currently a Master’s student of Transportation Engineering at Central South University (985 & 211) in China, advised by Prof. Jinjun Tang, where I also received my Bachelor's degree in 2021.
-During my study at CSU, I ranked 1/29 of my undergraduate class and won a list of awesome awards, including National Scholarship, Mao Yisheng Science and Technology Award, etc. Currently, I am a visiting student at the Hong Kong University of Science and Technology from 08/01/2023 to 12/31/2023 (Supervisor: Prof. Hai Yang).
+During my study at CSU, I ranked 1/29 of my undergraduate class and won a list of awesome awards, including National Scholarship, Mao Yisheng Science and Technology Award, etc. From 08/01/2023 to 12/31/2023, I was a visiting student at the Hong Kong University of Science and Technology.

 # Research Interest